Through our programmes and partnerships, EAA works to:

 Focusing on youth at a more advanced level of their academic journey, EAA’s Al Fakhoora ensures the right to higher education for youth through university and vocational programmes, while EAA’s Youth Advocacy Programme (YAP) focuses on youth civic engagement and mobilisation towards sustainable development.

 EAA’s Reach Out To Asia (ROTA) and Together Project have more focally targeted specific geographies.
-Through its Global Citizenship Programme, ROTA empowers marginalised youth to take charge of sustainable development, focusing educational efforts on peacebuilding, human rights, cultural diversity, justice, civic participation, and the prevention of extremism and violence, particularly in Asia, the Middle East, and North Africa.
+ROTA empowers young people with the knowledge, skills, values and attitudes needed to take action to address the issue of climate change.
 The Together Project, launched in 2017, ensures equitable access to education for children across communities in Qatar.

 Violence, conflict, environmental disasters, insecurity, and poverty have become the new normal for millions of children and young people around the world.
 While our world is in constant flux and change, the right to quality education for every child and young person is a universal right that must be protected no matter what.
 Alongside its partners, EAA is committed to keeping education on top of the global developmental and humanitarian agenda.